 2 egg yolks

 Cream together butter, sugar and egg yolks.

 Add milk to creamed mixture (as in step 2 above), alternating with dry ingredients.

 Batter step 4.
 Fold egg whites into mixture.
 Pour batter into prepared pan.
 Place plums neatly on top with cut side down.
 Sprinkle with crumb topping.
 Bake in 350 degree oven for about 45 minutes.
 (40 minutes is enough if using two smaller round pans.)

 Optional Glaze: Blend together 3/4 cups icing sugar, 1 TB cream or milk, 1/2 tsp vanilla or almond extract. (in truth, I have never bothered with these extra calories... though I suppose it would make it look even prettier.)

 Notes and Tips...

-- Plums - if using frozen plums, defrost them first on paper towels - they will absorb extra moisture.
+- Plums - if using frozen plums, defrost them first on paper towels - this will absorb extra moisture.